 16. Mass Effect 2

-18. Halo Wars 2
+17. Halo Wars 2

 Unlike Halo series, Halo Wars 2 is a real-time strategy game developed by 343 Industries and Creative Assembly, published by Microsoft.
 This game takes place in a Halo universe but is loosely connected to the story of the Halo series.
-Nevertheless, it represents a fine example of approachable RTS game with the possibility to play singleplayer or multiplayer versus the other players online.
+Nevertheless, it represents a fine example of approachable RTS game with the possibility to play single-player or multiplayer versus the other players online.
 If you decide to jump right into it, you’ll need a PC or Xbox One console, as this is a Microsoft exclusive game.

 19. Dead Space 2

-The whole Dead Space trilogy is great and without a doubt, represent a great survival horror franchise.
+The whole Dead Space trilogy is great and without a doubt, represents a great survival horror franchise.
 However, we decided to mention Dead Space 2 as it’s by many the best title in the series.
 This game is pretty spooky, even when you have the guns and shoot Necromorphs.
-It successfully creates an intense atmosphere that many survival horrors lack with the addition of an interesting story that’s slowly unraveling as you progress through the game.
-It follows a protagonist Isaac Clarke as he tries to prevent a Necromorph outbreak and escape the space station called The Sprawl.
-This game, along with the other two parts is available on Xbox 360 for a cheap price.
+It successfully creates an intense atmosphere that many survival horrors lack, with the addition of an interesting story that’s slowly unraveling as you progress through the game.

 20. Portal 2

 Portal 2 is a puzzle-platform game that is played from a first-person perspective.
-The player is given a portal gun with which he can create portals thus solving the various puzzles throughout the game.
+The player is given a portal gun with which he can create portals, thus solving the various puzzles throughout the game.
 There is a blue and orange portal, both having the exact same functions.
 The player can go through one portal and will exit through the next.
 These mechanics apply to all the puzzles in the game, as everything can go through the portal, from boxes to laser beams and liquids.
-Portal 2 is one of the most authentic games on this list, forcing the player to think about his next move and play slowly.
-It’s very well optimized and cheap, so you can get it on your Xbox 360 or Microsoft Windows if you prefer.